firemodels/bot/Smokebot/README.md

 ```

-At NIST we would type this command to generate the new set of base images
+At NIST we would type the following command to generate the new set of base images

 ```
 ../Firebot/update_repo_images.sh -r ~smokebot/Firebot_clone